LukeThornton92/string_theory/README.md

 ## Design choices

-The site will be visited by people who are looking for a high end Fender or Gibson guitar, therefore I wanted the site to reflect the high end proffesional nature, while still being a creative site fitting for the music industry.
+The site will be visited by people who are looking for a high end Fender or Gibson guitar, therefore I wanted the site to reflect the high end professional nature, while still being a creative site fitting for the music industry.

 ## Colour Scheme